Stheven-Cabral/full-stack-course-database-app/README.md

  Tenth Full Stack JavaScript Tech Degree Project

-A full stack application that provides a way for users to administer a school database containing information about courses.
+A course database application that provides a way for users to administer a school database containing information about courses.
 Users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.

 The client was created using react and create-react-app and the REST API was build using Express and Sequelize.